Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 Turn right along an uneven stone path which takes you behind a villa and past an olive grove.
 Turn right aross the villa access road and there’s then a brief scramble which takes you up onto the cliff path towards the six towers of Torres.

 Built with all the sensitivity and skill of a toddler with its first box of Lego, they’re an ugly hangover from the ‘build ’em high, sell ’em quick’ era of Spanish tourist development.
-What were they thinking of?
 Keep your eyes on the beautiful clifftop view out to sea instead; you’ll notice the giant nets of the fish farm where they breed sea bass (lubina).
 One local told me that occasionally one of the nets breaks in bad weather; all the fishermen then head for the beach for a free fishy bonanza.

 You can’t miss the Isla de Benidorm out in the bay.
 It’s uninhabited and a nature reserve, but you can take a 20 minute trip out to visit from Benidorm.
 Some boats have underwater viewing panels for a close up view of the flourishing marine wildlife.
 See my blog for a few local myths and legends on how the island was born.